2016 news archive

 The Northern Territory Government has welcomed the announcement of Mark Burgess as the fifth and final member to the Board of the Northern Territory Infrastructure Development Fund (NTIDF).

-Treasurer David Tollner said Mark Burgess brings a wealth of valuable experience in infrastructure investment to the NTIDF Board.
+The Treasurer said Mark Burgess brings a wealth of valuable experience in infrastructure investment to the NTIDF Board.

 2016 NT Chief Minister’s NT Export and Industry Awards launched

-Chief Minister Adam Giles officially launched the 2016 Chief Minister’s Northern Territory Export and Industry Awards last night at Crocosaurus Cove.
+The Chief Minister officially launched the 2016 Chief Minister’s Northern Territory Export and Industry Awards last night at Crocosaurus Cove.

-"The awards recognise outstanding achievements of NT exporters and industry leaders, from which the overall 'Exporter of the Year' is chosen," he said.
+"The awards recognise outstanding achievements of NT exporters and industry leaders, from which the overall 'Exporter of the Year' is chosen," the Chief Minister said.

 New funding fires up giant Dragon project